GSK Consumer Health

 That clarity is particularly useful when you’re a leader looking to define clear roles for a portfolio of brands and to avoid unnecessary cannibalisation of market share.
 In a category where you’re a multi-billion dollar player, that’s priceless.

-Data driven brand positioning – and transformative innovation.
+We created a clever data driven approach to brand positioning – which underpinned transformative innovation.

-The commercial rigour sizes the prize.
-The human understanding gives us the ability to develop propositions and new innovations that tap into developing consumer attitudes.
+The commercial rigour sized the prize.
+The human understanding gave us the ability to develop propositions and new innovations that tapped into developing consumer attitudes.

 Our work allowed GSK and Novartis to define an effective brand positioning for each of their existing brands.
 But beyond that it also highlighted the white space opportunities being missed by the competition.
 In combination with additional qualitative exploration, it allowed us to focus in on the real-world triggers, frustrations and barriers that consumers faced.